LunarG/VulkanTools/vktrace/vktrace.md

 The Vulkan validation layers may be enabled for trace replay.
 Replaying a trace with layers activated provides many benefits.
 Developers can take advantage of new validation capabilities as they are developed with older and existing trace files.

 To activate specific layers on a trace replay, set the `VK_INSTANCE_LAYERS` environment variable to a colon-separated list of layer names before replaying the trace.
-Refer to the [Vulkan Validation and Debugging Layers](./layers.md) guide for additional information on layers and how to configure layer output options.
+Refer to the [Layers Overview and Configuration](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/LAYER_CONFIGURATION.md) guide for additional information on layers and how to configure layer output options.

 ## Persistently Mapped Buffers and vktrace